qua-platform/qua-libs/examples/randomized-benchmark/two-qubit-rb/readme.md

 few generic inputs the user shall provide:
 - a  QuantumMachinesManager instance, which will be used to launch  the series of jobs necessary to play all synthezised sequences
 - a config dictionary, used to open a Quantum Machine and to store the waveforms randomly generated
+- - *quantum_elements*: all quantum elements necessary to compute the gates.
+Note that the first two elements of this list shall be consisting the adressing of *qubit0* and *qubit1* directly, or if macros are indicated
 - *max_length*: Maximum number of Cliffords the random sequence shall contain
 - *K*: Number of random sequences to be generated for averaging
 - *two_qb_gate_macros*: Dictionary containing macros taking a baking object as input and using